M1895 Colt–Browning machine gun: Operating mechanism

 As the bullet travels down the barrel after firing, it eventually passes a hole drilled in the bottom of the barrel known as a port.
 The hot gasses behind the bullet flow into the port and push down on a plug, marked p in the diagrams.
 This causes the plug to pop out of the hole with some velocity.
-The plug is attached to one end of a short lever, l, the other end of the lever is connected to a hinge below the barrel.
+The plug is attached to one end of a short lever, l, while the other end of the lever is connected to a hinge below the barrel.
 The motion of the plug causes the entire lever to rotate down and to the rear, around the hinge point.
 This action is essentially front-to-back version of the typical back-to-front motion of a lever action rifle.
 The end point of this motion can be seen in the lower diagram, with the lever having traveled through an arc of about 160 degrees.
 A spring located at the hinge is compressed by this motion, and eventually causes the lever to rotate forward again, forcing the plug back into the port and holding it there when it is not in motion.

 Connected to the midpoint of the rotating lever is a long metal arm.
 The motion of the lever causes this arm to be forced rearward, pushing the entire breech mechanism with it.
 The rear end of this mechanism presses on the cam, forcing the bolt upward and unlocking it.
 Continued motion slides the bolt rearward against the spring, while also operating the mechanism that feeds the ammunition belt and readies the next round.
 When it reaches the end of its motion the spring pushes everything forward again, carrying the new bullet with it and seating it in the barrel before locking again.